moka-guys/SNP_array_transition_211220/custom_reference/readme.md

 If a CSV containing spec numbers to exclude was given as an input (--exclude_spec_numbers) then this file will also be parsed, looking for a column named "Specimen ID" (case sensitive) and extract this list.
 This list would be used to remove any matching specimen numbers from the --spec_numbers input.

-The script will then look recursively through hardcoded folders for CEL files containing the specimen number and copy these to sex specific folders in the directory given to --output_folder.
+The script will then look recursively through hardcoded folders for CEL files containing the specimen number.
+It will copy those to sex specific folders in the directory given to --output_folder.
+The script takes into account any duplicate files (i.e. if a file exists in multiple folder locations, it will only copy a single copy of each file).
+Additionally, if any specimen numbers are seen in multiple CEL files, all CEL files for those specimen numbers will be excluded from copying.

 Note - the specimen numbers in the two input files must be in form 22-12345 (with "-" rather than "/")

-If any specimen numbers are seen in multiple CEL files, all CEL files for those specimen numbers will be excluded from copying.

 ### Usage

+The script should be run on the arrays VM to ensure that all folder locations are accessible to the script.

 ```bash
 usage: file_mover_postnatal.py [-h] --output_dir OUTPUT_DIR --spec_number_file SPEC_NUMBER_FILE [--exclude_spec_numbers_file EXCLUDE_SPEC_NUMBERS_FILE]